Chapter 5: The Complete Musical Instruments of the MOTIF Series - Yamaha USA

 Crossover to Other Models and the CP Series

-Yamaha's new releases in the 2000s were not limited to the MOTIF Series alone.
-In the MO Series debuted in 2005 and the revolutionary lightweight MM Series of 2007 among others, we introduced a great many entry- and mid-level synths that inherited various MOTIF technologies and features.
-And as with the MOTIFs, each series comprised a range of models that could all be played and operated in exactly the same way despite having different keyboard sizes and designs.
+New releases in the 2000s were not limited to the MOTIF Series alone. we introduced a great many entry- and mid-level synths that inherited various MOTIF technologies and features, including the MO series in 2005 and the revolutionary lightweight MM series in 2007.
+As with the MOTIFs, each series comprised a range of models that could all be played and operated in exactly the same way despite having different keyboard sizes and designs.
 This notable feature meant that once you were familiar with one synth, any other from the same series could be mastered in an instant.

 CP4, CP1

-The synths of the MOX Series and the MOXF Series are equipped with the same four-layer arpeggiator found on the MOTIF XS, allowing for hours of inspiration and fun with intelligent arps.
-Meanwhile, our compact MX Series synthesizers, which cater for all age brackets from teenagers up, feature a rich array of PCM waveforms taken straight from the MOTIF Series, and even the entry-level models perform to the highest standards.
+The synths of the MOX series and the MOXF series came equipped with the same four-layer arpeggiator found on the MOTIF XS, allowing for hours of inspiration and fun with intelligent arps.
+Meanwhile, our compact MX Series synthesizers, which catered to all age brackets from teenagers up, featured a rich array of PCM waveforms taken straight from the MOTIF series.
+Even the entry-level models perform to the highest standards.

-Another highly noteworthy development of that decade was our release of CP Series stage pianos.
-Although stretching back to the CP-70 introduced in 1976, this series had been dormant since the CP-60M of 1985, but thanks to the large onboard waveform memory and high-quality sampled content of the MOTIF Series, we were able to successfully relaunch it at the end of the decade.
-The original CP Series comprised two different types of instrument—an electric piano type that used pickups to capture the sound of actual piano strings, and an electronic piano type that created sounds using circuitry (see the "CP Series" anecdote); however, the current CPs apply the experience and expertise of four decades to bring together the best of both worlds.
-Starting with the CP1, many new models have been developed as part of this reborn CP Series, and as typified by the CP4 STAGE, it has successfully evolved with the needs of the times for stage instruments.
-This too was only possible thanks to Yamaha's policy decision at the start of the decade to proactively feed the findings of market research back to product development.
+Another highly noteworthy development of that decade was our release of CP series stage pianos.
+Stretching back to the CP-70 introduced in 1976, this series had been dormant since the CP-60M of 1985, but thanks to the large onboard waveform memory and high-quality sampled content of the MOTIF series, we were able to successfully relaunch it at the end of the decade.
+The original CP series comprised of two different types of instruments—a type of electric piano that used pickups to capture the sound of actual piano strings, and another that created sounds using circuitry (see the "CP Series" anecdote); however, this latest iteration of CPs applied the experience and expertise of four decades to bring together the best of both worlds.
+Starting with the CP1, many new models had been developed as part of this reborn CP Series, and as exemplified by the CP4 STAGE, it successfully evolved with the needs of the times for stage instruments.
+This, too, was only possible thanks to our policy decision at the start of the decade to proactively feed the findings of market research back to product development.

 • MO6